n4-t3/React-Native-Inventory-Tracker/README.md

 ### DB Usage

 ```
-    Title TEXT NOT NULL, # Used for Category Screen
+    Title TEXT NOT NULL, # Used for Category state
-    Name TEXT, # Used for Inventory Screen
+    Name TEXT, # Used for Inventory state
-    ImageUri TEXT, # Used for Inventory Screen
+    ImageUri TEXT, # Used for Inventory state
-    LAT REAL, # Used for Inventory Screen
+    LAT REAL, # Used for Inventory state
-    LNG REAL # Used for Inventory Screen
+    LNG REAL # Used for Inventory state
 ```

 ### License